ParadiseSS13/Paradise/docs/references/docker.md

     tools/docker/init-db

-Next, we realize, this is a *brand new* database, which means it will have a *brand new* password.
+Next, we realize, this is a *brand new* database volume, which means it will have a *brand new* password.
 We need to see what that new password is:

     cat secret/db-ss13-password.txt